Ex-Vatican treasurer Pell returns to jail after losing appeal against sex abuse convictions

 Prime Minister Scott Morrison said the courts had done their job and that he expected Pell would lose his Australian honors.

-The Governor-General of Australia said in a statement Pell’s Companion of the Order of Australia, awarded in 2005, would be reviewed once all legal proceedings were finished.
+The governor-general of Australia said in a statement Pell’s Companion of the Order of Australia, awarded in 2005, would be reviewed once all legal proceedings were finished.

 The dissenting view from Justice Mark Weinberg said the victim “was inclined to embellish aspects of his account” and the evidence contained enough discrepancies and inadequacies to cause him to doubt Pell’s guilt.